chonieny/CA_Houseprice_Regression_project/README.md

   <img src = "viz1.png" style = "width: 45%"> <img src = "viz2.png" style = "width: 45%">

-* Median income and the house being inland showed the strongest correlations with the median house prices in the dataset.
+* Median income and a house being inland showed the strongest correlations with the median house prices in the dataset.

 ## Data Cleaning & Feature Engineering
 * One-hot encoding was done for the categorical variable